 As much as we like the chair, there are a few minor issues to be aware of.
 In no particular order, these are:

-We love this chair and would recommend either the bonded leather or microfiber upholstered versions for light to moderate use, with the woven fabric variant recommended for heavy daily use.
-The true strength of the design is that you can customize the chair to your exact tastes, preferences, and needs.
+We love this chair and recommend the bonded leather or microfiber upholstered versions for light to moderate use, with the woven fabric variant recommended for heavy daily use.
+The true strength of the design is that you can customize the chair to your tastes, preferences, and needs.
 A job very well done by Serta!

 Runner-Up: Serta Hannah I